 You've created a great set of custom charts, and now you want to show them to others, including people who aren't SpeedCurve users.
 Here's how to do that.

 To edit a dashboard, click on the cog at the top right of the dashboard.
-If you're on an Enterprise plan you'll have an extra option to make it visible to the whole team.
-Other team members will then see the dashboard in their Favorites dropdown menu.
+You have the option to make it visible to the whole team or just yourself.

-All plans can also share the dashboard with anyone by clicking on the share icon at the top right of the dashboard and then copying the private link URL.
+You can share the dashboard with anyone by clicking on the share icon at the top right of the dashboard and then copying the private link URL.

 "Help!
 My data isn't showing up in my charts!"